notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 Rocket automatically invokes the implementation of each request guard before it is passed to the route handler.
 Rocket will only dispatch requests to the handler when all request guards are validated.
-It is important to note that we won't be implementing this trait directly on our database connection.
+It is important to note that we won't be implementing this trait directly on our database connection pool.
-Our database connection must be "validated" in each route that needs a connection (a route that modifies the database).
+Our database connection must be "validated" (in this case, successfully retrieved) in each route that needs a connection (a route that modifies the database).
 This behavior shouldn't be on the connection pool itself, rather we wrap our connection pool in a tuple struct that implements the Request Guard behavior.
-That wrapper will be able to determine if a connection is available to use.
+That wrapper will be able to determine if a connection is available to use and then try to pull it from the connection pool.

 In order for us to implement `FromRequest`, we must define the [`from_request()`] required method.